The Imposter Syndrome Intensive

 There’s no homework, no daily audio to listen to, and nothing you need to do before the intensive, or between the intensive and your follow-up check-ins.

-• When we reprocess the experiences that created your imposter syndrome response, those experiences stop triggering the same reaction going forward.
 If you later encounter a genuinely new situation that creates its own significant experience, that could theoretically produce a new response, but it would be a new response to a new experience, not the old one coming back.
 And if that happened, we could address it the same way, typically in a single follow-up session.

 • For virtual intensives, you need to be physically located in Massachusetts, Washington, Oregon, or Florida at the time of our session.
 Some clients travel to one of these states for the weekend.